markarasev/markarasev.github.io/index.md

  - High throughput / scaling **challenges**
  - **People** to mentor
  - People able to **mentor me**
- - **Tech culture**
+ - A strong **tech culture**
- - **Purpose** (unfortunately it is hard to come-up here with a concrete list of meaningful subjects to me) {: class='checklist'}
+ - **Purpose** (though it’s hard to list all meaningful subjects here) {: class='checklist'}

 If your project meets some of the above criteria, please email-me at [hello@markarasev.me](mailto:hello@markarasev.me)

 ## Terms 🤝

-I live in the far-west of France 🇫🇷 namely "Finistère" (literally "end-of-the-earth" in French), so **remote-work** is essential to me.
+I live in the far-west of France 🇫🇷 in a region named "Finistère" (literally "end-of-the-earth" in French), so **remote-work** is essential to me.

-Also, I'd like to work part-time on a **4 days a week** basis.
+Additionally, I would prefer to work part-time on a **4 days workweek** basis.

 ## Experience 👨‍💻

 ### **Technical Lead** • Quansic • *2020 - 2024*

 I was part of [Quansic](https://quansic.com/), a music industry startup, from its early days to its [buyout by Luminate](https://luminatedata.com/blog/quansic-aquisition-press-release/), a preeminent entertainment data company.
-During this journey, I was deeply involved in designing and building Quansic's software system to make it **grow from a proof of concept to an ecosystem of products** with real-time integrations.
+During this journey, I was deeply involved in designing and building Quansic's software system, **evolving it from a proof of concept to a robust ecosystem of products**.
 I also enjoyed sharing knowledge and training new teammates.

 ### **Software Developer** • Transparency Rights Management • *2018 - 2020*

-I actively participated to the development of Track&Claim Sales, now known as [Musirev](https://www.balada.io), a digital revenue management service for music distributors and labels.
+I actively contributed to the development of Track&Claim Sales, now known as [Musirev](https://www.balada.io), a digital revenue management service for music distributors and labels.

 ### **Software Developer** • Lizeo Online Media Group • *2016 - 2018*

-Redesign of the data processing engine at Lizeo from ETL and batch approaches to services and streaming techniques in order to enable scalability.
+I was involved in redesigning Lizeo’s data processing engine, transitioning from ETL and batch approaches to service-oriented and streaming techniques to enable scalability.

 ## Education 📚

-Computer Science Engineer's Degree at Polytech Nice-Sophia (master's degree), graduated in 2016.
-Software Architecture specialty.
+Computer Science Engineer's Degree at Polytech Nice-Sophia (master's degree), graduated in 2016, with a specialty in Software Architecture.

 ## Languages 🇺🇳